MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-positive-pay.md

 ---
 title: Export Positive Pay Files
-description: You can ensure your bank only clears validated checks and amounts by exporting a Positive Pay file that contains supplier and payment information.
+description: You can ensure your bank only clears validated checks and amounts by exporting a Positive Pay file that contains vendor and payment information.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na